-The Waterfont Centre has a marvellous herb garden and was the second hotel in Canada to have its own bee hives.
+When Dana was at The Waterfont Centre she had a marvellous herb garden.
+After the Royal York Hotel in Toronto, the Waterfront was the second hotel in Canada to have its own bee hives.
 When Dana Hauser worked there she was the first female executive chef in the entire Fairmont chain.
 She served this fabulous dish at the hotel restaurant, then named Heron’s with pan-seared Qualicum bay scallops.

 - 4 slices double smoked bacon, cut into 1/4-inch strips

 - 1 medium yellow onion, chopped

 - ½ lb green dry lentils, rinsed in cold water

 - ¼ cup chopped fresh parsley, with a little extra for garnish

 - 1 cup dry red wine or dry sherry

 Heat a large, thick-bottomed pot (6 to 8 quart) on medium heat.
 Add the bacon and cook until much of the fat has rendered out and the bacon is browned and cooked through, about 10 minutes.